 - An annual report, a comprehensive report of all crimes reported to the University Police, is compiled, published and widely distributed yearly.
 This information may also be accessed through the University Police website at www.millersville.edu/police. - Crime and safety programs presented by peer educators from the Center of Health Education and Promotion, members of the Lancaster County District Attorney's Office, area police investigators, and/or the Millersville University Police are offered each semester.
 There is no charge for the service, and group presentations can be organized during late evening hours and adjusted for any group size.
 The University Police currently have three Pennsylvania-certified Crime Prevention Practitioners who also assist groups and individuals with academic projects related to crime and safety.
 Programs or educational materials can be scheduled or ordered by contacting the appropriate office.
 Generally, programs through the University Police require a two-week advance notice.
 Over the last three years, University Police have offered programs to both student and employee group meetings.
-Some examples of what kinds of programs are offered at Millersville University include, MU Get Involved and the Women's Commission programs. - The campus newspaper, The Snapper, reaches almost every member of the University community and covers campus crimes and arrests.
+Some examples of what kinds of programs are offered at Millersville University include MU Get Involved, ALICE active shooter prevention training and the Women's Commission programs. - The campus newspaper, The Snapper, reaches almost every member of the University community and covers campus crimes and arrests.
 Major feature articles are presented frequently on issues relating to student safety.
 Published weekly, The Snapper addresses every major campus issue, including safety and security concerns.
 It should be noted, however, that the University Police have no editorial control over what appears in the campus newspaper.
 Information releases are furnished to the staff of The Snapper, but final published information may differ from the information releases due to the editors' selective omissions.
 All arrests are public information. - WIXQ-FM, the campus radio station that serves the greater Millersville community, is sensitive to the needs of the community and broadcasts public service announcements upon request. - Daily Log is a public record of all incident reports filed by the University Police.
 The daily log is available for public inspection Monday through Friday during normal business hours at 237 North George Street (Lebanon House), except holidays and when the University is officially closed.
 Those desiring to view the daily log during hours other than those so noted must make an appointment through the chief of police to make sure that an officer is available to release the document.
 The daily log is currently available in hard-copy form ONLY.
 The University reserves the right to withhold information from the log when posting such information could jeopardize an ongoing investigation, or the personal safety of a victim, accused or witness.
-Any information or posting temporarily withheld from
+Any information or posting temporarily withheld from the daily log for any lawful justification will be posted once adverse effects are no longer likely to occur.
+The daily logs are maintained for seven years, as suggested by law. - An employee newsletter, Millersville Exchange, is published online biweekly and carries articles regarding safety issues or policies when appropriate. - The University Police website provides safety tips, crime statistics for a three-year period, a campus map, emergency response